nounder/240620-daimo-perf/README.md

 Measure latencies for Shovel indexing a new block and Daimo API pushing an update via TRPC `onAccountUpdate` subscription.
 Treat new block notification as baseline.

+To trace TRPC, ensure that the server sends update on every block in `onAccountUpdate`, and not only when there are new transfers for a user.

 # Collect data

 Run those commands in parallel